 Open fetal surgery remains a treatment option for type III CPAMs associated with hydrops refractory to maternal steroids, some patients either won’t be candidates for open fetal surgery because of medical or psychosocial contraindications or due to reservations regarding maternal risks of the procedure.
-In these cases, one or more courses of maternal steroids (Betamethasone or Dexamethasone) may be effective in arresting the growth of the CPAM.
-We have treated 42 patients in the Fetal Care Center with resolution of hydrops.
+In these cases, one or more courses of maternal steroids (betamethasone or dexamethasone) may be effective in arresting the growth of the CPAM.
+We have treated 42 patients in the Colorado Fetal Care Center with resolution of hydrops.
 The fetus remains at high risk, however, for significant pulmonary hypoplasia.
 In some instances, the size of the CPAM remains substantial with significant mediastinal shift and cardiac compression.
-In these cases, delivery by EXIT-to-Resection may be indicated (Hedrick et al. 2005).
+In these cases, delivery by EXIT-to-Resection may be indicated (Hedrick et al., 2005).
 The rationale for this approach is that the mediastinal shift and compression by the CPAM will make ventilation difficult if not impossible and will similarly impair venous return if ECMO was attempted.
 During EXIT-to-Resection, a thoracotomy for resection of the CPAM usually by formal lobectomy is performed on placental support.
-In this approach when the infant is born the trachea is decompressed facilitating ventilation, and if ECMO is needed venous return to the cannular will be unobstructed.
+In this approach, when the infant is born, the trachea is decompressed facilitating ventilation and, if ECMO is needed, venous return to the cannular will be unobstructed.

-At the CFCC we treat all CPAMs with a CVR > 1.6 or evidence of hydrops with a course of 2 doses of 12 mg of Betamethasone.
+At the Colorado Fetal Care Center we treat all CPAMs with a CVR > 1.6 or evidence of hydrops with a course of 2 doses of 12 mg of betamethasone.
 These high risk CPAMs are followed 2 to 3 times a week.
 Response is defined as plateau in growth of CPAM.
 The natural history of CPAM is that a plateau in CPAM growth occurs at a mean gestational age of 26 weeks.
-We believe that steroids induce arrest of CPAM growth resulting in a plateau earlier than might otherwise occur.
+We believe that steroids induce arrest of CPAM growth, resulting in a plateau earlier than might otherwise occur.
 The fetus then grows around the CPAM and gradually the hydrops resolves.

-Often a patient presents with a large CPAM and hydrops, in which case we proceed without a karyotype as long as there are no other sonographic abnormalities.
-Fetal echocardiography should be performed in all cases of suspected CPAM because of an increased incidence of associated cardiac anomalies, particularly truncus arteriosus and tetralogy of Fallot (Miller et al. 1980; Stocker et al. 1977).
-In addition, there is impaired cardiac function in large CPAMs that shift the mediastinum causing compression of the ventricles, elevates central filling pressures, and alters ventricular inflow patterns and causes reversal of IVC flow with atrial contractions.
+Often, a patient presents with a large CPAM and hydrops, in which case we proceed without a karyotype as long as there are no other sonographic abnormalities.
+Fetal echocardiography should be performed in all cases of suspected CPAM because of an increased incidence of associated cardiac anomalies, particularly truncus arteriosus and tetralogy of Fallot (Miller et al., 1980; Stocker et al., 1977).
+In addition, there is impaired cardiac function in large CPAMs that shift the mediastinum causing compression of the ventricles, elevated central filling pressures, altered ventricular inflow patterns and reversal of IVC flow with atrial contractions.
 This pattern of restrictive ventricular filling associated with flow reversals in the IVC with atrial contractions may be a harbinger of the development of hydrops.
-At a minimum, prenatal consultation should be obtained from a pediatric surgeon, a neonatologist, and a pediatric cardiologist.
+At a minimum, prenatal consultation should be obtained from a pediatric surgeon, a neonatologist and a pediatric cardiologist.

 If there are associated life-threatening congenital anomalies, the family can be counseled and may choose not to continue the pregnancy.
 The development of the maternal “mirror syndrome” warrants immediate delivery.
 A fetus with an isolated CPAM but no hydrops should be followed closely by at least weekly serial sonography until plateau in CPAM growth is observed.
 Occasionally, these lesions will regress during gestation and CPAMs should be observed for signs of hydrops.
 All fetuses with CPAMs should be referred for delivery at a tertiary-care center, preferably with ECMO capability, where a planned delivery with appropriate resuscitation and surgery can be performed.
 There is usually no need for cesarean delivery of a baby with CPAM except for standard obstetrical indications and for cases which require EXIT-to-Resection.